knowit/kompetansekartlegging-gui/README.md

 5. Run `$ npm install`
 6. Run `npm start`.

+NOTE: There seems to be a bug with Amplify auth that makes it impossible to log in using Google locally, because the URL redirects to another URL.
+Amplify allows to specify multiple redirect URLs, but it appears that it doesn't work as intended.

 ## Contributing

 Contributing to this project is a little more involved since we're using Amplify.